exosphere-lang/compiler/README.md

 }
 ```

+## Stability

+The Exosphere grammar is still subject to change, using Exosphere in production isn't recomended at this time.

 ## Examples

 Examples can be found at [exosphere-lang/examples](https://github.com/exosphere-lang/examples).
 All example source code can be compiled into valid CloudFormation JSON.